 Name sets.
-An important notion, used in the definition of parallel Circus actions, is name sets as seen in Section 2.
+An important notion, used in the definition of parallel Circus actions, is name sets as seen in Section 2.3.
 A name set is a set of variable names, which is a subset of the alphabet.
 This notion cannot be directly expressed in our representation since variable names are not explicitly represented.
-Its definition is a bit tricky and relies on the characterization of the variables in our representation.
+Thus its definition relies on the characterization of the variables in our representation.
 As for variables, name sets are defined by their functional characterization.
+They are used in the definition of the binding merge function MSt below:

+'''

-Name sets are only used in the definition of the binding merge function MSt: $\forall v \bullet (v \in ns1 \Rightarrow v' = (1.v)) \land (v \in ns2 \Rightarrow v' = (2.v)) \land (v \notin ns1 \cup ns2 \Rightarrow v' = v)$.
+\forall v \bullet (v \in ns1 \Rightarrow v' = (1.v)) \land (v \in ns2 \Rightarrow v' = (2.v)) \land (v \notin ns1 \cup ns2 \Rightarrow v' = v).

+'''